robertoBosio/STE4FIFO/README.md

 Generated TCL scripts and HLS projects are written under `artifact/table1/generated/`.

+The script prints the Table I rows directly from the generated reports.
+The supporting cosimulation and synthesis reports used to collect those values are stored under `artifact/table1/generated/`.

 MobileNetV2 and the YOLO benchmarks can take days to complete in HLS/cosim, depending on the machine and Vitis installation.